 Money is only a by product of being skilled at a craft vs. competitors that are so focused on making money that their short-term actions are destroying their long-term goals.
 Still, I can’t deny that the money I made gives me the time and ability to explore what I really want in life.

 Merci vielmal (Swiss German for Thank-you) for taking the time to read this.

 I was never destined to become a multi-millionaire.
 It was only after I was bullied in school and my attempt to escape pushed me into mathematics and computers, programming BASIC with a Commodore VIC20 when I was 11 years old.

 Throughout my life, I enforced on myself a schedule that maximized focused skills and dedicated hours.
-While other kids were playing, I was making science projects, skiing, yodeling in a choir, playing the piano and getting a black belt.
-Children trained in music at a young age have improved math skills.
 In school, my classmates paid me to do their homework and projects thus giving me exponentially more practice than most.